Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if

 Japan has no shortage of things to do, things to see.
 As any visitor to this country can attest to, even just visiting the major cities (Tokyo, Kyoto, Osaka) can leave you with aching feet and a to-do list longer than my mum’s shopping list at Costco.

 While it can be incredibly hard to avoid trying to do ALL THE THINGS when visiting Japan, the one thing I wish had done previously was to visit smaller cities.
-I wish I had made more of an effort to visit places that were not as touristy.
+I wish I had made more of an effort to visit places that were not as touristy in Japan.

 I don’t say this to spew some cr*p about how amazinggg it is to travel “off the beaten path.”

 Think rice paddy fields, highway buses and areas so small they immediately know you’re a tourist (regardless of whether you look Japanese or not) because that is how small their city or town is.

 One of my first forays in exploring smaller areas was my visit to Shirakawa-go.
 This magical village is popular with Japanese tourists and with “in the know” tourists from Taiwan and Hong Kong.
 For some reason, the rest of the world is yet to catch on.
 Part of me hopes it doesn’t get too popular.
 Wandering through the village without busloads of tourists adds to the magic of this place!